aaronsium/Search-Algorithms/README.md

 get by o(1) solutions to problems we already had deal with.

 #### State

 Type: `object`

 holds the position we got into in algorithm.
 Starting from the Initial state all the way to the goal state, every State describes every step.

+#### Matrix

+Type: `object`

+Matrix illustrates real field which in we can move in four directions (right, left, up, down), and every step has it's own cost.

 #### algorithms